-From notifying your existing users to community outreach and paid ads, follow these easy tips to host a successful webinar.
+From notifying your existing users to community outreach and paid ads, follow these easy tips to promote and host a successful webinar.

 So, you're planning on running a webinar, and you're thinking about ways to maximize its reach.
 First order of business is: getting organized and planning all your tasks.
 In this section, we'll give a few guidelines about properly timing your webinar so you have time to properly promote it.

-To properly promote a webinar, you'll need to prepare things in advance and start the marketing push around 2 weeks in advance.
+To properly promote a webinar, you'll need to prepare things early and start the marketing push around 2 weeks in advance.

 That's especially true if you follow the tips on this page, which contain social media posts and reminders to send.
 They will work best if they are carefully timed.